steffinstanly/reviewhuntr/_posts/product_reviews/2019-08-27-arsvita-car-audio-bluetooth-cassette-receiver-review.md

 ### Conclusion

-So, what do we make of the [***Arsvita Car Audio Bluetooth Cassette Receiver***](https://www.amazon.com/Arsvita-Bluetooth-Cassette-Receiver-Adapter/dp/B07QSW6KNY?tag=reviewhuntr-20)?
+So, what do we make of the {{ link }}?
 With all of the facts, it seems to be a fairly nice choice for anyone who wants to listen to modern music in an antique car.
 The good reviews dwarf any of the bad ones.
 There are some problems with it, but the company seems to be on top of the matter when it comes to righting any wrongs.
 All-in-all, it's a great purchase to make.